Skip to main content

 (b) A description of every statistical methodology used to analyze such data; and

-(c) Recommendations on the development and implementation of pay, employment, and retention equity action plans for addressing and decreasing any disparities identified through such study.
+(c) Recommendations regarding employer action plans for addressing any disparities identified through such study.

 JEF